ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 ### Own colour (FWWRRGGBB or Fwrgb) <br>
 With option Q3 and Q4 from the menu you can set your own colours for the clock to display.

+Or press in the HTML menu page de link "🌈 Set colours".<br> Here the colour of the display can be selected with a colour palalette.
+When selected the display choice; "Q3 uses you own defined colours" automatically selected.

 The format to be entered is hexadecimal, 0123456789ABCDEF or decimal, 0123456789. <br>
 The decimal range is made for users that are not familiar with hexadecimal arithmetic.<br>
 The hexadecimal command is 2 characters for white followed with two characters for Red followed with two characters for Green and ending with two digits for Blue.<br>